nowdevops/QuickStart/docs/ServiceNowInstance.md

     ![Figure 1](ServiceNowHICatalog1.png)

 >NOTE: The request can take several hours to provision.
-Watch your E-Mail Inbox
+Watch your E-Mail Inbox.

+1. Once you receive a `Provision result notification` E-Mail from HI, safeguard the `admin` User Password for later use